-- Please be sure to complete and submit the Disclosure of Financial Interests Form to HPHRI. - The form is located on the intranet and internet under the Research Institute and is called Disclosure of Financial Interests Form (hyperlink name on the internet is FCOI Form).
+- Please be sure to complete and submit the Disclosure of Financial Interests Form to HPHRI. - The form is located on the intranet and internet under the Research Institute and is called Disclosure of Financial Interests Form. - Click the Resources button at the top right of the screen to access this form.